dougalstanton/dougalstanton.net/pages/capoeira-training-ideas.markdown

 *    Energetic enough to make training valuable.
 *    Steady increase in energy.

+These are the filling for a generic class template.
+This is the bit that changes from session to session.
+The whole structure is something like this:

+1. Warm up.
+I think getting a consistent routine to begin will encourage people to turn up and start moving.
+2. Movement games.
+No direct strikes and no takedowns; instead we need emphasis on constant movement and fluidity.
+3. Techniques.
+4. Free games.
+Use any techniques you want.

+The following exercises loosely follow this progression:

+1. Attack in isolation.
+No defense so always successful.
+2. Defender provides simple resistance to "correct" attack.
+3. Defender increases resistance so attacks often fail.
+4. Complete freedom to integrate attacks/defence into game.

 # Meia lua de frente

 Most of this is done quite slowly: certainly not fast enough to damage on impact.
 The important details are distance, timing and (un)predictability.